youtube/cobalt/src/README.md

       * `cobalt/build/` - The core build generation system, `gyp_cobalt`, and
         configurations for supported platforms.
 (NOTE: This should eventually be mostly moved into `starboard/`.)
+      * `cobalt/doc/` - Contains a wide range of detailed information and guides on Cobalt features, functionality and best practices for Cobalt development.
       * `cobalt/media/` - Chromium's Media library.
 Contains all the code that parses, processes, and manages buffers of video and audio data.
 It send the buffers to the SbPlayer implementation for playback.